 Food poisoning (also known as foodborne illness or foodborne disease) is caused by eating contaminated food.
 It causes an estimated 48 million illnesses (1 out of 6 Americans), 128,000 hospitalizations and 3,000 deaths each year in the United States.
 Common bacteria that causes food poisoning include Salmonella, Listeria and E. coli.
 Symptoms of food poisoning are similar to those of the flu (nausea, vomiting, diarrhea) so many people may not recognize that they are suffering from a case of food poisoning.

 While food poisoning can affect anyone who eats foods contaminated by foodborne pathogens, certain populations are more vulnerable to food poisoning and can be at far greater risk of developing serious illness with long-term effects or even death if contracting food poisoning.
-Those high risk groups include infants, young children, pregnant women and their unborn babies, older adults, and people with weakened immune systems and chronic illness including diabetes, kidney disease, those with HIV/AIDS and some cancer patients.
+Those high risk groups include children younger than 5 years, pregnant women, adults older than 65, and people with weakened immune systems and chronic illness including diabetes, kidney disease, HIV/AIDS and some types of cancer.

-If you're at an increased risk or more vulnerable to food poisoning or if you're preparing food for those who are, the Academy of Nutrition and Dietetics recommends the following tips to reduce the risk of food poisoning as you shop, cook and eat.
+If you're at a higher risk of serious side effects from food poisoning, or if you're preparing food for those who are, practice the following safety tips to help reduce the risk of food poisoning as you shop, cook and eat.

-Buying: Food safety begins with food selection in the grocery store
+At the Store: Food safety begins with food selection while grocery shopping